The Final Curtain Tour

-The Final Curtain Tour was a concert tour by English musician Elton John which took place in North America in 2015.
+The Final Curtain Tour was a concert tour by British musician Elton John in North America in 2015.

 Background

-Elton John decided to wind down a 50-year career to focus on family.
+John decided to wind down a 50-year career to focus on his family.

 Set list

 This set list is representative of the performance on 3 October 2015 in Omaha, Nebraska, United States.
 It does not represent all concerts for the duration of the tour.